Hideman85/TestApp/README.md

 ?
 Configure conflict detection?
 Yes
 ?
 Select the default resolution strategy Auto Merge
 ?
 Do you have an annotated GraphQL schema?
 Yes
 ?
-Provide your schema file path: schema.graphql
+Provide your schema file path: schemaWithCustomAuth.graphql

 - schema.graphql contains basic data structure without any authorization restriction
 - schemaWithCustomAuth.graphql contains also custom GraphQL directives and tranformers